workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 LLMs are stateless.
 Each conversation starts fresh.
 Context windows are limited.
 There's no persistent "workspace" for complex, multi-step reasoning.

 But something shifted in October 2025.
-Not mid-2024 (that was just basic code completion in IDEs).
-Not even mid-2025 when Claude Sonnet 4 and GPT-4.x arrived - those were better but frustrating.
+Not mid-2024(that was just basic code completion in IDEs).
+Not even mid-2025 when Claude Sonnet 4 and GPT-4.x arrived—those were better but frustrating.
 Brilliant code that misunderstood intent, made string escaping errors, broke things during refactoring.

 October 2025 brought Claude Sonnet 4.5 and GPT-5.
 Finally reliable.
 Finally understands intent.
 Finally doesn't make junior mistakes.
 Combined with VS Code improvements, this is when IDEs + LLMs became ready for business experts.

-This is exactly why IDEs change everything - but only now that the models are good enough.
+This is exactly why IDEs change everything—but only now that the models are good enough.

 ---